Importance of B2B Lead Nurturing During Pandemic

 Even if your messaging doesn’t address the pandemic directly, your partners are looking for support.
 Focus on educating people on your product and how it can help them, and you’ll increase engagement.

-Even if potential partners put their projects on hold, you want to make sure that you’re at the top of their mind when business gets back to normal.
+Even if potential partners put their projects on hold, you want to make sure that you’re at the top of their minds when business gets back to normal.

-Generally speaking, prospects receive 10 marketing touches from the time they become aware of their company, until they convert.
-However, with many companies extend ing timelines, the number of touches needed to convert are likely to increase.
+Generally speaking, prospects receive 10 marketing touches from the time they become aware of their company until they convert.
+However, with many companies extending timelines, the number of touches needed to convert is likely to increase.

 While the path to conversion is usually pretty linear, your outreach strategy is probably all over the place right now.
 If so, it’s time to reevaluate your marketing funnel and touchpoints.

 As the buying process slows, you’ll need to create more unique and engaging content.

 At this point, you want to provide gentle reminders that keep your business at the forefront of their mind.
 This doesn’t have to be a direct phone call or email, but can be blogs or social media posts.